ForgTav/E2EE-CropAutomation/README.md

 ## Thanks
-Huge thanks to huchenlei, xyqyear and DylanTaylor1!
+Huge thanks to Margatroid for the help with debugging and the ideas contributed to this project.

 This project is based on [GTNH-CropAutomation](https://github.com/DylanTaylor1/GTNH-CropAutomation) by [DylanTaylor1](https://github.com/DylanTaylor1).